by Sebastian R. Fama

 Despite the evidence, critics try to prove their case by appealing to three supposed examples of popes teaching error.
 The first two are Pope Liberius (352-366) and Pope Vigilius (537-555).
 Both were made to sign questionable statements of faith while under duress.
 This of course does not count, as Infallibility only applies to free acts of the pope and not to acts under torture.

 The third example is that of Pope Honorius (625-638).
 Critics of Papal Infallibility feel that this example demolishes the doctrine once and for all.
 Here, they contend, is an example of a pope teaching error.
 After his death, an ecumenical council (The Third Council of Constantinople) condemned him.
 What could be more contradictory than an infallible pope being condemned by an infallible council?
-However, in their excitement the critics have overlooked something – the facts.
+However, there is much more to the story.

 The controversy stems from a letter that Pope Honorius wrote to Sergius, a Monothelite heretic.
 The Monothelite heresy maintained that Jesus had only one will, a divine will.
 The Church had always taught that Jesus was fully God and fully man.
 As such, He had both a divine and a human will.
 Before the heresy was widely known, Sergius sought to get the pope’s approval by deception.
 In a letter to the pope he stated that Jesus never opposed the Father.
 Consequently, if two persons agree they may be spoken of as being of “one will.”
 The pope, unaware of Sergius’ deception, answered to the subject of Christ’s “opposition” to the Father.
 He wrote in part: “We confess one will of our Lord Jesus Christ…Since Christ’s human will is faultless there can be no talk of opposing wills.”
 Subsequently, Monothelites fraudulently used this statement to claim the pope agreed with them.